sujansubedi89/MiniPay/README.md

 ## 🙋 Author

-Built by **your-username** — feel free to fork, star ⭐, and contribute!
+Built by sujan subedi — feel free to fork, star ⭐, and contribute!